 The Northern Game Design Challenge (NGDC) is a 48 hour video game design competition, taking place in various locations across Northern Ontario.
 Teams of up to four people will compete to create a game within a specific theme, using any tools they wish.

 Want to see some of the excellent game entries created in previous years?
-Check out the Games Spotlight from our 2017 competition and see what local talent can do in just 48 hours!
+Check out the Games Spotlight from our past competition and see what local talent can do in just 48 hours!
 Or delve in yourself and check out our very own games portal where you can download many of the previous entries!

 Each team will have 48 hours to make a video game!